Scalable load balancing in networked systems: A survey of recent advances: Universality of JSQ(d) policies

 The above universality properties indicate that the JSQ overhead can be lowered by almost a factor O($N$) and O($\sqrt{N} / \log N$) while retaining fluid- and diffusion-level optimality, respectively.
-In other words, Theorems~\ref{fluidjsqd} and~\ref{diffusionjsqd} reveal that it is sufficient for $d(N)$ to grow at any rate, and faster than $\sqrt{N} \log N$, in order to observe similar scaling benefits as in a pooled system with $N$~parallel single-server queues on fluid scale and diffusion scale, respectively.
-The stated conditions are in fact close to necessary, in the sense that if $d(N)$ is uniformly bounded and $d(N) /( \sqrt{N} \log N) \to 0$ as $N \to \infty$, then the fluid-limit and diffusion-limit paths of the system occupancy process under the JSQ($d(N)$) scheme differ from those under the ordinary JSQ policy.
-In particular, if $d(N)$ is uniformly bounded, the mean steady-state delay does not vanish asymptotically as $N \to \infty$.
+In other words, Theorems~\ref{fluidjsqd} or~\ref{diffusionjsqd} reveal that it is sufficient for $d(N)$ to grow at any rate, or faster than $\sqrt{N} \log N$, in order to observe similar scaling benefits as in a pooled system with $N$~parallel single-server queues on fluid scale and diffusion scale, respectively.
+The stated conditions are in fact close to necessary, in the sense that if $d(N)$ is uniformly bounded or $d(N) / (\sqrt{N} \log N) \to 0$ as $N \to \infty$, then respectively, the fluid-limit and diffusion-limit paths under the JSQ($d(N)$) scheme \emph{differ} from those under the ordinary JSQ policy.
+In particular, if $d(N)$ is uniformly bounded, the mean steady-state delay does not vanish as $N \to \infty$.